How to Fill Out the FAFSA If Your Parents Are Divorced

 Divorced and Living Separately

-If your parents divorced and live in separate households, you should answer the FAFSA’s questions using the information of the parent you lived with longer over the past 12 months.
+If the student's parents are divorced and live in separate households, you should answer the FAFSA’s questions using the information of the parent you lived with longer over the past 12 months.
 For example, if you spend the week with your mom, but weekends with your dad, you’d report your mother’s information on the FAFSA.
 In this example, your dad would be considered a non-custodial parent for FAFSA purposes.

 If you spend the same amount of time with both of your parents, use the information of the parent who provided more financial support over the past 12 months.